SintreHere/kairosMachine/README.md

 # How to run the project

+* create a new directory/ folder in your PC using "mkdir <directory_name>" and then "cd <directory_name>"
-* first clone the repository into your machine, using the clone command , or else download the .zip and extract it
+* then, clone the repository into your machine, using the command : "git clone https://github.com/SintreHere/kairosMachine.git" , or else download the .zip and extract it
 * follow these commands after you load the repository in your PC:
-* 1. open terminal and locate your repository
+  1. open terminal and locate your repository
-* 2. cd client
+  2. cd client
-* 3. npm i
+  3. npm i
-* 4. npm run dev
+  4. npm run dev

 * now open http://localhost:5173/ in your browser and use the application.